Functions for creating special groupings (also known as bucketing); as such these need to be used as part of the grouping.

 All intervals specified for a date/time HISTOGRAM will use a fixed interval

-date_histogram aggregation definition, with the notable exceptions of
+date_histogram aggregation definition, with the notable exception of

-The choice for a calendar interval was made for having a more intuitive result for YEAR and MONTH groupings.
-In the case of YEAR, for example, the calendar intervals consider a one year
+The choice for a calendar interval was made for having a more intuitive result for YEAR groupings.
+Calendar intervals consider a one year

 bucket as the one starting on January 1st that specific year, whereas a fixed interval one-year-bucket considers one year as a number